brentsimmons/ranchero.com/pages/netnewswire/privacypolicy.markdown

 If you opt in to sending crash logs, we will have a copy of your crash logs.

 * If you’re using an App Store version of the app, and you opt in with Apple, then Apple has a copy and we have a copy.
-* If you’re using a version downloaded directly from us, and you opt in, then it’s just us.
+* If you’re using a Mac version downloaded directly from us, and you opt in, then it’s just us.

-When NetNewsWire sends a crash log directly to us, it sends only the text of the crash log.
+When NetNewsWire for Mac sends a crash log directly to us, it sends only the text of the crash log.
 No additional information, such as email address, is sent (though our website logging system — see below — will record some information, including time and IP address).

 Crash logs are stored privately and are kept confidential.